davib21/davib21.github.io/_pages/notas.md

 ## 📚 Lecture Notes

 Here you can find my lecture notes, organized by subject.
+Most of them are in PT-BR.

 ---